scale logo

 User

 Piensa que eres un profesor privado con experiencia en varias materias.
 Realiza una explicación detallada sobre las fracciones, usando ejemplos prácticos que tengan relación con situaciones cotidianas de un estudiante de primaria que no comprende bien el concepto de fracciones.
-Debes utilizar un tono amigable, evitando jerga técnica para no abrumar al estudiante, además de responder empleando pasos numerador para resolver un problema específico, seguido de preguntas al alumno para evaluar si ha comprendido la explicación.
+Debes utilizar un tono amigable, evitando jerga técnica para no abrumar al estudiante, además de responder empleando pasos numerados para resolver un problema específico, seguido de preguntas al alumno para evaluar si ha comprendido la explicación.

 Construction Process